therealbstern/apcupsd/doc/manual/maintaining_ups.rst

     utility power [suggest not disconnecting, but simply turning off utility power thereby preserving earthing].
 Allow the unit to run on battery until it turns off completely.
 Make sure a 30% load is present!
-Plug the UPS back into the wall outlet [switch utilty power back on] and allow it to recharge (it will recharge more quickly turned off and with no load present).
+Plug the UPS back into the wall outlet [switch utility power back on] and allow it to recharge (it will recharge more quickly turned off and with no load present).
 Once the unit has recharged, the "runtime remaining" calculation should be more accurate.